What is your favorite place in Canada?

 My favorite places

-As the oldest and most easterly city in North America, this is where heritage lives.
-Melded with culture, history, and personality, St. John's has survived two World Wars, five centuries, countless hardships and ...
+The oldest and most easterly city in North America, this is where history and heritage lives.
+Threaded with culture, friendly locals and plenty of personality, St. John's has survived two World Wars, five centuries, countless hardships ...
 Read more...

 My top picks